shivammathur/puzzlesolver-AI/README.md

 * PyCharm

 ## Acknowledgments

-* Project done for Rebecca Hwa's Artificial Intelligence class at the University of Pittsburgh
 * The heuristic used for the Burnt Pancakes problem was take from this paper, under the heading 'Gap Heuristic': https://www.aaai.org/ocs/index.php/SOCS/SOCS11/paper/viewFile/4013/4360
     - I tried a few other heuristics for this problem, but this was the only one that had any success.